philipbalbas/philipbalbas/README.md

 ## I'm Philip, a freelance software developer from the Philippines 🇵🇭

 I build web applications with ❤️ using JavaScript.
+I also use Python and Elixir.
+Currently learning Rust.

 I plan to build more projects focused in creative coding and machine learning.